-Do so, he says, and "you're then committing a criminal offence because this could cause an accident."
+Do so, he says, and "you're then committing a criminal offence because they could cause an accident".

-If your driveway is blocked by vehicles parked on the road outside speak to the local authority.
+If your driveway is blocked by cars parked on the road outside, speak to the local authority.

 "This counts as obstruction and a penalty charge could be issued," Watters adds.